sjultra/Module-SimpleVM/README.md

 # Module-SimpleVM
-A simple terraform module that deploys a gcp VM
+A simple terraform module that deploys a VM in google cloud